You will find here materials for making a spiritual communion while we cannot worship together.

 In the course of the nineteenth century various changes to the use (but not the text) of 1662 were made by lawful process.
 It became lawful to use the services separately, and so to preach at Morning Prayer.
 The Communion could also be used separately and was sometimes said early in the morning, thus before Morning Prayer.
 It was accepted that hymns (and possibly prayers) could be inserted.
 Large parts of the Communion service (the exhortations) could sometimes be left unsaid.
 (Note that to make cuts in this way is to change doctrine!)
 The congregation came to take a more active part in the services - much of which were sung.
 The rules which restricted the use of the Communion service fell into disuse, and it became more frequent.

-Scholarship established that the Communion service was rather unlike the ancient liturgies of other churches.
+Scholarship established that the general shape of the Communion service was rather unlike that of the ancient liturgies of other churches.
 There was therefore an increasing desire to make the Communion service more like them.